BrianGuo/Assignment4/README5.md

                 Work level approx: 4/10
             4. Creation of Test cases and a standard test suite to run for all classes.
 Work level approx: 5-7/10
             5. Finishing written problems: Depending how hard they are, anywhere from 3-5/10.
 There are only four                    problems and two of them are questions about asymtotic complexity.
-            6. Other: List here.
+            7. Other: List here.
 Current Difficulty: 0/10

     I propose separating work in this manner: I will create the interpreter as well as adjust the AST Nodes (Brian).
 Will create the critter class and the outcomes.
     Creation of the world and its methods will be left to Max.
-    Creation of the Simulator will be handled by Brian Creation of Test cases will be handled by Max.
+    Creation of the Simulator and console will be handled by Brian Creation of Test cases will be handled by Max.
     Written problems will be split by the two of us.
 NOTE: WE MUST DISCUSS THE ONE CONCERNING LOOP INVARIANTS BEFORE WE SUBMIT. #3.
     If you agree to this, I will write down all the methods you will need from me and all of the methods I will be calling to the world from the simulator.
     As of right now, I see no problem with the interpreter evaluating its own outcomes btw and making the critter act accordingly.

+    Testing: Creating random critters from a base case by mutating them each a random number of times.
+    Place them all the world, test n time steps.

+    Before this: Test Interpreter using random testing of critters in this way.
+                Test that outcome returned is correct.
+                Test boundaries of outcome -> Each action, also make sure that actions with no expressions really have no expression.
+                Test eval by running on critter conditions and rules and making sure right boolean, expression is returned.